paymennt/docs/docs/2-subscriptions/index.md

 ---
 title: subscriptions
-sidebar_label: subscriptions
+sidebar_label: Subscriptions
 slug: /subscriptions
 hide_title: false
 hide_table_of_contents: false
 ---

-## how it works
+## How subscriptions works?

 On this page we describe the steps required to manage customer subscriptions.
 A customer subscription is a recurring payment link that is sent to a customer based on a specific schedule.

-## create a new subscription
+## Creating a new subscription

-When your customer subscribes for a recurring payment option, create a new subscription by making a call from your server to <a href="/api/#operation/create-subscription" target="_blank">`POST /subscription`</a>.
+When your customer subscribes for a recurring payment option, create a new subscription by making a call from your server to [`POST /subscription`](pathname:///api#tag/customer-subscription/POST/subscription).
 In your request, you must include the following required parameters:

 | **Parameter**  | **Description**                                                                                                                                                                                                                                   |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |